 - chronic arthritis

-If your doctor suspects that you are suffering from pseudogout, he or she may recommend the following tests:
+If your doctor thinks you have pseudogout, they may recommend the following tests:

-- an analysis of joint fluid to detect the presence of calcium pyrophosphate crystals
+- an analysis of joint fluid to look for calcium pyrophosphate crystals

-- X-rays of the joints to reveal any damage to the joint, calcification of the cartilage, and deposits of calcium in the joint cavities
+- X-rays of the joints to check for any damage to the joint, calcification (calcium buildup) of the cartilage, and deposits of calcium in the joint cavities

 Pseudogout can sometimes be associated with other illnesses, such as:

-Your doctor may wish to drain the synovial fluid from the joint to relieve the pressure within the joint and to reduce inflammation.
+Your doctor may drain the synovial fluid from the joint to relieve the pressure within the joint and reduce inflammation.